 Another very famous artist who painted Bacchus was the artist Titian, whose beautiful piece Bacchus and Ariadne depicts Bacchus with the mortal woman who was his consort and the love of his life.
 This as well as his other painting The Bacchanal of the Adrians are both pastoral paintings.
 Flemish Baroque paintings by the likes of Rubens and Van Dyck have Bacchanalian celebrations and followers as a common theme in many of their paintings.

-Bacchus was a major subject of the philosopher Friedrich Nietsche’s reflections on Greek tragedy in The Birth of Tragedy.
-He was supposed to represent that which was uninhibited and chaotic and not bound by conventions and for this reason was often a figure of suffering.
+Bacchus was a major subject of the philosopher Friedrich Nietzsche’s reflections on Greek tragedy in The Birth of Tragedy.
+He was supposed to represent that which was uninhibited and chaotic and not bound by conventions and for this reason, was often a figure of suffering.
 This is also a viewpoint that Russian poet Vyacheslav Ivanov agrees with, saying of Bacchus that his suffering was “the distinctive feature of the cult, the nerve of its religion.”

 In the animated film Fantasia, Walt Disney featured Bacchus in his merry, drunk, Silenus-like form.
 Stephen Sondheim and Burt Shevelove adapted a modernized version of The Frogs by Greek playwright Aristophanes into a Broadway musical, with Dionysus rescuing Shakespeare and George Bernard Shaw from the underworld.

-There are also various albums and songs dedicated to and named in tribute of Bacchus or Dionysus with the most famous probably being the track Dionysus on the Map of the Soul: Persona album released by BTS, the popular South Korean boy band.
+There are also various albums and songs dedicated to and named in tribute to Bacchus or Dionysus with the most famous probably being the track Dionysus on the Map of the Soul: Persona album released by BTS, the popular South Korean boy band.